Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/mailchimp-event-streaming.md

     !!!warning "Events for anonymous users cannot be streamed"

         Mailchimp requires that all events have a user ID (email) present.
 If you have selected any events to send to Mailchimp that may not have a user ID, add a filter to send only events where the user ID is present.
 Otherwise, your delivery metrics may be affected.
+Additionally, events can only be streamed for users that already exist in Mailchimp.

         ![Setting up a filter for anonymous users on events](/../assets/images/streaming-anonymous-users-filter.png)